lasp/adamant_example/src/assembly/pico/main/README.md

 The plugin will be installed.
 With the Pico connected and running, the COSMOS Log Messages panel should show that the serial interface has accepted a new connection from Adamant.

-> **For Mac**, before COSMOS can connect to the Pico serial stream, we must first forward all the serial data over TCP using the `serial_tcp_bridge.py`.
-This program depends on pyserial, which we will install first. *From the Mac host run:*
+> **For Mac/Windows**, before COSMOS can connect to the Pico serial stream, we must first forward all the serial data over TCP using the `serial_tcp_bridge.py`.
+This program depends on pyserial, which we will install first. *From the host run:*
 > ```
 > $ cd adamant_example/gnd/cosmos
 > $ python3 -m venv venv